EXCCoin/exilibrium/README.md

 - [dcrd/dcrctl installation instructions](https://github.com/decred/dcrd#updating)
 - [dcrwallet installation instructions](https://github.com/decred/dcrwallet#installation-and-updating)

-To build a packaged version of decrediton (including a dmg on OSX and exe on Windows), follow the development steps above.
+To build a packaged version of exquilibrium (including a dmg on OSX and exe on Windows), follow the development steps above.
 Then build the dcr command line tools: